spawnmarvel/azure-functions/README.md

 2024-03-19T17:00:56Z   [Information]   Success insert to table
 ```

+## Create a key vault for our table connection private link

 ## How to steps as an example with PowerWorker Http trigger (Table operations) Strømpris API